BeardedTinker/Home-Assistant_Config/custom_components/tuya_local/devices/README.md

     This may be useful for devices that switch between C and F, otherwise a fixed unit attribute on the **sensor** dp can be used.

 ### `siren`
-- **tone** (required, mapping of strings): a dp to report and control the siren tone.
-As this is used to turn on and off the siren, it is required.
-If this does not fit your siren, the underlying implementation will need to be modified.
+- **switch** (optional, boolean): a dp to switch the siren on and off (depending on the siren, this may trigger it, or arm it for auto triggering).
+If this is not used, then the **tone** must be present, and containing an "off" option.
-The value "off" will be used for turning off the siren, and will be filtered from the list of available tones.
-One value must be marked as `default: true` so that the `turn_on` service with no commands works.
+- **tone** (optional, mapping of strings): a dp to report and control the siren tone.
+This dp is required is there is no **switch**, in which case the value "off" will be used for turning off the siren, and will be filtered from the list of available tones.
+When the **switch** dp is not used, one value must be marked as `default: true` so that the `turn_on` service with no commands works.
-- **volume** (optional, float in range 0.0-1.0): a dp to control the volume of the siren (probably needs a scale and step applied, since Tuya devices will probably use an integer, or strings with fixed values).
+- **volume_level** (optional, float in range 0.0-1.0): a dp to control the volume of the siren (probably needs a scale and step applied, since Tuya devices will probably use an integer, or strings with fixed values).
 - **duration** (optional, integer): a dp to control how long the siren will sound for.

 ### `switch`